mhoseini967/CatAPI/README.md

 # Cat Breeds Android Application

 This is an Android application that interacts with [The Cat API](https://thecatapi.com/) to display cat breeds, their details, and images.
-The app is designed with modern Android development tools and follows best practices for architecture, offline-first behavior, and dependency injection.
+The app is designed with modern Android development tools and follows best practices for architecture, offline-first behavior, jetpack-compose, and dependency injection.

 ## Contact Information
 - Developer: Mohamad Hoseini
 - Email: Mhoseini967@gmail.com
-- PhoneNumber: +989363717023

 ## ScreenShots